Sivatherium: Palaeoecology

 A dental wear analysis of S. hendeyi from the Early Pliocene of South Africa found that the teeth were brachyodont, but had a higher hypsodonty than a giraffe, and that it was best classified as a mixed feeder, being able to both graze and browse.
+Analysis of dental microwear and mesowear paired with δ13C and δ18O measurements of S. maurusium from Ahl al Oughlam in western Morocco show it predominantly fed on C3 vegetation.